knexator/blog/_time_genres/closed-timelike-curve.md

 ### [Causality](https://store.steampowered.com/app/559930/Causality/)

-I kept ignoring this game since the trailer made it seem like yet another generic [Past Clones](/time-genres/past-clones) casual game.
+I kept ignoring this game since the trailer made it seem like yet another generic [Record Clones](/time-genres/record-clones) casual game.
 I'm happy to say I was wrong: the player can freely scub through the timeline, scheduling actions and seeing how they play out.
 The game takes a while to introduce time travel, and the levels are sometimes too constrained, but overall it's one of the best mobile puzzle games I've played.
 Highly recommended.